 that can as well be written as

-With this derivation a mean slope is computed by the use of all supporting points like
+With this differentiation for the sum of all supporting points a rise is computed by the use of all supporting points like

 In a C# function that’s: